 - The low yoga class prices may lead your customers to believe that the level of service is inferior.
 The way you can fix this issue is to advertise the value of your classes in the form of qualifications and types, and not show the low prices as the show stopper.

 3. Price skimming strategy

 It’s exactly what it sounds like.
 You keep an initial high price for the service, and then lower it over time, therefore skimming it.
 This is the opposite of the market penetration strategy.

-Since this strategy is more useful in an area where there is slim to no competition.
+This strategy is more useful in an area where there is slim to no competition.
 This is because the lesser the competition, the more initial interest people will have in your studio.
-Which is also why this strategy is a short term strategy, because your clients will only be interested enough to pay a high price for a short time.
+Which is also why this strategy is a short-term strategy because your clients will only be interested enough to pay a high price for a short time.